(photo credit: Gilles Frydman)

 He also produces the annual Genomes Environments Traits (GET) Conference, which brings together leading thinkers to discuss how we measure and understand people and their traits.
 And the uniquely interactive series called GET Labs, where highly-characterized, informed participants can find a global network of collaboration-minded researchers who wish to study them.

-Most recently, he is co-founder (with Madeleine Ball) and project director of Open Humans, a project backed by Knight and Robert Wood Johnson Foundation that invites individuals to build highly integrated, longitudinal research profiles that can be easily donated to advance medical breakthroughs.
+He is co-founder (with Madeleine Ball) of Open Humans, a project backed by Knight Foundation and the Robert Wood Johnson Foundation that invites individuals to build highly integrated, longitudinal research profiles in order to advance medical breakthroughs.

 Previously, he was director of business development for DNA Direct (acquired by Medco, now Express Scripts).